 For a gluten-free version, use gluten-free flour in the gravy and opt for gluten-free noodles or another gluten-free crunchy topping.

-Serve Hawaiian Haystacks alongside a fresh green salad, steamed vegetables, or a fruit salad to round out the meal.
+Hawaiian Haystacks are meant to be a full balanced meal.
 For a fun dining experience, consider setting up a buffet-style topping bar and let your guests build their own haystacks!
 Don’t hesitate to get creative with additional toppings like diced avocado or sliced olives to suit your personal taste.

 Storage & Reheating Instructions